pydata/xarray/doc/plotting.rst

 Multiple lines showing variation along a dimension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to make line plots of two-dimensional data by calling ``xarray.plot.line()`` with appropriate arguments.
-Consider the 3D variable ``air``
+It is possible to make line plots of two-dimensional data by calling ``xarray.plot.line()``

-.. ipython:: python

-    air
+with appropriate arguments.
+Consider the 3D variable ``air`` defined above.
+We can use line

-We can use line plots to check the variation of air temperature at three different latitudes along a longitude line:
+plots to check the variation of air temperature at three different latitudes along a longitude line:

 .. ipython:: python